hermixy/ospa/Documentation/OSPA Chipset.md

 # OSPA Chipset

 ## Modules

-### SBMM - SPI Bus Master Module
+### SBMM: SPI Bus Master Module

-### ULEM - User Logic Execution Module
+### ULEM: User Logic Execution Module

-### TOIM - TCP/IP Operator Interface Module (Ethernet)
+### TOIM: TCP/IP Operator Interface Module (Ethernet)

-### SOIM - Serial Operator Interface Module (RS-232)
+### SOIM: Serial Operator Interface Module (RS-232)

+### MMIM: Modbus Master Interface Module (RS-485)

+### MSIM: Modbus Slave Interface Module (RS-485)

-### SIIM - Serial I/O Interface Module (RS-485)
+### LIIM: Local I/O Interface Module

-## Configuration
+## Module Configuration

-Every PLC requires one SBMM to facilitate communication between other modules on the board, and one ULEM to execute the user program.
-The board may contain up to 6 additional chips, for a total of 8 chips.
+At minimum, every PLC requires one SBMM and one ULEM.
+The board may contain up to 6 additional modules, for a total of 8 modules.

-This maximum is limited by the number of pins available on the SBMM's microcontroller.
-Each chip on the board requires 2 additional pins on the SBMM's microcontroller: one for the *slave select* and one for the *master request*.
+The maximum number of modules is determined by the number of pins available on the SBMM's microcontroller.
+Each chip on the board requires 2 additional pins: one for the *slave select* and one for the *master request*.

 * The *slave select* is the standard SPI signal from the master to the slave with which it wants to communicate.

 * The *master request* is a signal from the slave to the master which indicates that the slave would like to communicate with the master.
-This signal is held high normally, and pulled low when the slave wants to signal a desire to communicate.
-The signal is held low until its slave select signal is pulled low indicating that the master has initiated SPI communication with the slave, satisfying the slave's request.
+This signal is held low normally, and pulled high when the slave wants to signal a desire to communicate.
+The signal is held high until its slave select  signal is pulled low indicating that the master has initiated SPI communication with the slave, satisfying the slave's request.